-If you are thinking of Placing your baby for adoption:
+If you are thinking about placing your baby for adoption:

 "*" indicates required fields

+You have found this page because, likely, you are considering adoption for your baby.
 Adoption Choices of Kansas and Missouri are the nation’s premier independent adoption centers specializing in domestic, newborn baby adoptions.
-Whether you are pregnant and searching for the perfect family for your baby, or a prospective adoptive parent searching to adopt a newborn baby, our team of innovative adoption professionals is here to help you create a personalized adoption plan that is right for you.
-We provide the highest level of Birth Mother support.
+Whether you are pregnant and searching for the perfect family for your baby, or a prospective adoptive parent searching to adopt a newborn baby, our team of compassionate adoption professionals is here to help you create a personalized adoption plan that is right for you.
+Our adoption professionals provide the highest level of Birth Mother support.

 We have offices in Wichita and Kansas City and case workers located throughout Kansas and Missouri.
 Call Now For More Adoption Info